NeonGeckoCom/skill-custom_conversation/README.md

 ```

 #### Reconvey
+Reconvey can be used in two ways: one in which a user's prior input to the script is used, and another in which specified
+audio files are played back.

-Neon plays back a user's original audio input (if available) and prints the transcription.
-The last value of the passed variable is
+In the first method, Neon plays back a user's original audio input (if available)
-used with the last audio_file available for that variable.
-No Text-To-Speech will be generated, so nothing will be played
+and prints the transcription.
+The last value of the passed variable is used with the last audio_file available for that
-if there is no input audio to use.
+variable.
+No Text-To-Speech will be generated, so nothing will be played if there is no input audio to use.

 *Note: The variable named should not be enclosed in braces unless its value is the name of the variable to be spoken*
 ```